-The study of project and supply chain management emphasizes the integration of manufacturing and service operations, logistics, purchasing, and distribution—the functions that enable organizations to cultivate value-creating supply chain networks.
+- Supply chain management emphasizes the integration of manufacturing and service operations, logistics, purchasing, and distribution that enable organizations to develop value-creating supply chain networks

-- You’re not intimidated by large projects, or ones that have many moving parts
+- You are not intimidated by large projects, or ones that have many moving parts

 - You are detail oriented